 Alcatraz Prisoners Who Almost Escaped Alcatraz Prison

 Alcatraz Island is home to the historical prison most well known for holding many ghost tales and mysteries.
-Many of these mysteries will never be uncovered, for instance, did the convicts that died while trying to escape this massive hell truly stick around the prison haunting visitors of today?
-Although no one will know for sure, we do know that there were many men who sought to escape the prison and very few who survived such great feats.
-Fortunately, through these men's attempts we have learned how to better protect our modern maximum security prisons.
-Three stories regarding attempted escapes are Arthur 'Doc' Barker, John Paul Scott, and Bernard Coy and his accomplices, which can be observed through the National Geographic documentary: Alcatraz: Living Hell, and retold here.
+Some believe that there are prisoners who attempted to escape that still haunt the island to this day.
+Although no one will know for sure, we do know that many men sought to escape the prison, and very few who survived such a great feat.
+Three stories regarding attempted escapes are Arthur 'Doc' Barker, John Paul Scott, and Bernard Coy and his accomplices.

 Alcatraz Prison Photo